Minimally Invasive Procedure

 Cardiologists insert the compressed Watchman implant through a vein in the patient’s legs and, with guidance from real-time imaging, thread it through blood vessels to the heart where the implant is expanded to the size of a quarter to close off the left atrial appendage.
 It takes about 30 minutes to an hour to put the implant in.
 Patients spend one night in the hospital as a precaution and typically can return to their normal activities the next day.

+The Watchman implant does not cure atrial fibrillation (AFib), and it should not be placed in a patient whose AFib is related to heart valve disease.
 “The Watchman Implant is for someone with atrial fibrillation who has decided with their doctor, using sound medical reasoning, that blood thinners are not a good long-term option,” said Dr. Gidney.

 FDA Approval